gcanales75/demo-kms/README.md

 1. To encrypt a password *string* run the below command:

     ```sh
-    python3 encrypt-passwd.py mySuperSecretPasswd
+    python3 encrypt-passwd.py mySuperSecretPasswd [replace-me-with-the-kms-key-id]
     ```

-    You could replace `mySuperSecretPasswd` with a different password string
+    Replace `mySuperSecretPasswd` with a different password string and `replace-me-with-the-kms-key-id` with the actual **Key ID** you previously paste in a notepad in a previous step (remove brackets `[]`).

     You must see a similar output: